yodrew/yodrew.github.io/_pages/air.md

 	- a fan suspended in a web of 2 concentric rings of rubber, stretched between 4 screw posts, anchored in a wooden base
 	- modular, fitting silencer in any configuration
 - materials
-	- base: 272 x 272 x 19 (center hole, 194 diameter).
+	- base: 272 x 272 x 19 (center hole, 194- diameter).
 Cut precisely with jig, band, or coping saw; router; or have a carpenter do it for you.
-Screw hole centers 20 from corners
+Screw hole centers 20- from corners
-	- case fan: 200 (computer fan)
+	- case fan: 200- (computer fan)
-	- screws: 4@5 x 60 machine + 4 nuts + 4 T-nuts, 4 fender washers
+	- screws: 4, 5 x 60 machine + 4 nuts + 4 T-nuts, 4 fender washers
-	- rubber: 1-2 thick, 28 wide, 1700 long.
-Use inner tube of car, motorcycle, or bicycle wheel.
-It is tricky to work out distances between loops so that rubber has enough tension to suspend fan without too much movement.
-Loops and buckle make it all adjustable.
+	- rubber: 28 x 1700 x 1--2.
+Use regular bicycle inner tube.
+Distances between loops and buckles vary with thickness of rubber.
+Tighten webbing enough to suspend fan without too much movement.
-	- loop: wire, 1mm, bent to fit tight
+	- loop: wire, 1-, bent to fit tight
-	- gap: 0.5--1 between base and fan
+	- gap: 0.5--1- between base and fan
 - assembly
 	- lay out rubber strip.
 	- figure out order to slide loops on.
 Do so.